 a.
 Conclusions

 Overall, the result of the project met the desired objectives.
-Despite the challenges the diverse systems of crime records created, those records and weather data were cleaned and standardized with ~99% data reliability and over 31.6 million data records.
-The data has been combined into one superset, which is easily loadable in pgAdmin4, making it readily accessible despite the enormous size of the file.
+Despite the challenges the diverse systems of crime records created, those records and weather data were cleaned and standardized with ~99% data reliability, and over 31.6 million data records.
+The data has been combined into one superset, which is easily loadable in pgAdmin4, making it readily accessible, despite the enormous size of the file.
 In conclusion, the data is ready for further correlations and geographic analysis.